IcaliaLabs/guides/rails/README.md

 * Are we backing up the databases on Heroku?
 * Are we monitoring the application performance?
 [New Relic](https://devcenter.heroku.com/articles/newrelic#ruby-configuration)
 * Are we tracking errors?
 [Exception Notification](https://github.com/smartinez87/exception_notification)
 * Is the domain configured?
+[Domain Configuration](https://github.com/IcaliaLabs/icalia_guides/blob/master/rails/DOMAIN_CONFIG.md)
 * Is Sendgrid configured for email delivering?